MitchMarq42/dotfiles/README.md

 - Prints out the current tmux pane if the current session is in one (otherwise says "N/A")

 - When paired with my `.zshrc`, prints out the previous value of the TERM variable (before tmux sets it to `screen`)

+---

+##### Notes on mrandr:

+Use it as you would `xrandr -o`.
+E.G., `mrandr right` rotates the screen clockwise by 90 degrees.
+Et cetera.

+There is a comment at the beginning of the executable linking to an extremely helpful Ubuntu Wiki page on the subject, so check that out too.

+To make it run automatically on gyroscope/accelerometer events, learn C or something.

+Instead, bind it to a hotkey.
+I currently have it bound to ctrl+alt+arrowkey via sxhkd (https://wiki.archlinux.org/title/sxhkd):

+    control + alt + Up
+        /home/mitch/.local/bin/mrandr inverted
+    control + alt + Down
+        /home/mitch/.local/bin/mrandr normal
+    control + alt + Left
+        /home/mitch/.local/bin/mrandr right
+    control + alt + Right
+        /home/mitch/.local/bin/mrandr left